keyoke-code/bd_blog/content/post/stayins-safu-3.md

 It's important to know the value of the liquidity pool at launch.
 A lot of tokens are loading very low values of initial liquidity.
 Why this matters is best expressed with two examples.

 Token A and Token B both have a total supply of 100M.
-They both added 95M tokens to the liquidity pool on launch, and they both paired with BUSD.
+To make the math easier let's say they loaded all 100M tokens to the liquidity pool on launch, and they both paired with BUSD.

 Token A paired their tokens with 2,000 BUSD.
 Token B paired with 40,000 BUSD.

 Token A has a starting unit price of 2,000 / 95,000,000.
 So $0.00002 per token.
-That's a total diluted MCAP of
+That's a total diluted MCAP of $2,000.

 Token B has a starting price of 40,000 / 95,000,000.
 So $0.004 per token.
+For token B the MCAP is therefore $40,000.

 Are you still looking at the liquidity pool?
 If not, follow the instructions on how to get here from the section above.
 Now, click Bep-20